cipherstash/cipherstash-dynamodb/README.md

 * `Encryptable` - a trait that allows you to encrypt a record for storage in DynamoDB
 * `Searchable`  - a trait that allows you to search for records in DynamoDB

-The above example is the minimum required to use CipherStash for DynamoDB however you can expand capabilities via several macros.
+The above example is the minimum required to use CipherStash for DynamoDB, however you can expand capabilities via several macros.

-### Controlling Encryption
+### Controlling encryption

 By default, all fields on an annotated struct are stored encrypted in the table.